intel/e2eAIOK/RecDP/README.md

 We provide intel optimized solution for

-* [**Auto Feature Engineering**](pyrecdp/autofe/README.md) - Automatical Feature Engineering for Tabular input including 50+ essential primitives.
-Supporting numerical features, categorical features, text features, time series features, distributed process based on Spark.
-Feature Importance Analysis based on LightGBM.
+* [**Auto Feature Engineering**](pyrecdp/autofe/README.md) -  Provides an automatical way to generate new features for any tabular dataset which containing numericals, categoricals and text features.
+It only takes 3 lines of codes to automatically enrich features based on data analysis, statistics, clustering and multi-feature interacting.
-* [**LLM Data Preparation**](pyrecdp/LLM/README.md) - 50+ essential operators for RAG data preparation, Finetune Data preparation, Foundation Model text prepration.
-Supporting text from PDF, words, crawl from URLs, distributed text process based on Ray or Spark, Quality Evaluation based on GPT-3, Divesity, Toxicity, Rouge-similarity, Perplexity.
+* [**LLM Data Preparation**](pyrecdp/LLM/README.md) - Provides a parallelled easy-to-use data pipeline for LLM data processing.
+It supports multiple data source such as jsonlines, pdfs, images, audio/vides.
+Users will be able to perform data extraction, deduplication(near dedup, rouge, exact), splitting, special_character fixing, types of filtering(length, perplexity, profanity, etc), quality analysis(diversity, GPT3 quality, toxicity, perplexity, etc).
+This tool also support to save output as jsonlines, parquets, or insertion into VectorStores(FaissStore, ChromaStore, ElasticSearchStore).

 ## How it works